ropats16/pl-gh-backup-guide/README.md

 The next step is creating a new GitHub Actions workflow as follows:

-- Go to the "Actions" tab and click "New workflow."
+- Go to the "Actions" tab.
-- On the "Choose a workflow" page, select "Set up a workflow yourself."
+- On the "Get started with GitHub Actions" page, select "Set up a workflow yourself."
 - Copy and paste the following YAML code into the .yml file, then commit the changes:

 ```yaml